This site requires a more recent version of Adobe Flash Player to function properly.

 Battle of faster technology continues

 Time and again SAP has announced that its in-memory is a disruptive technology, which speeds up data storage and retrieval to unprecedented speeds.
-Leveraging the in-memory technology is a software known as HANA (High Performance Analytic Appliance) that SAP released a few months back.
+Leveraging the in-memory technology is a software known as HANA (High Performance Analytic Appliance).
 HANA uses a different method of storing and retrieving data by storing it on computer’s CPU rather than traditional way of reading and writing on storage disks.

 On the other hand, Oracle has also made great strides over the last year or so through the introduction of faster Exadata machines capable of producing millions of transactions quickly.

-Software as a Service (SaaS) is a subscription based service where companies can access software online and pay only for the functionality utilized.
+SaaS is a subscription based service where companies can access software online and pay only for the functionality utilized.
 This is oftentimes a cost effective solution for companies, and suits small and medium enterprises more, as they have low IT budgets.
-In this model the software is generally hosted on the service provider's servers from where it can be easily accessed by users.
+In this model, the software is generally hosted on the service provider's servers from where it can be easily accessed by users.
 As such, businesses can save heavily on costs and time involved with purchase and implementation of expensive software.
 We forecast an increasing trend towards "Software as a Service" adoption.

 SAP SaaS offering includes CRM, which it sells by the name CRM on-demand.